jupyter-widgets/ipywidgets/docs/source/embedding.md

   The *Embed Widgets* action currently creates one of these script tags for each view displayed in the notebook.
 If you'd like to lay out the views, or include only some of them, you can delete or include these script tags as you wish.

+In order to clear widget state from the frontend so that it does not show up in the embedding, restart the kernel and then refresh the page, in that order.

 ### Widget State JSON